pldn/LDWizard-old/README.md

 ### 4.2 LD Wizard configuration component

-This section specifies the LD Wizard transformation component and its interfaces.
+This section specifies the LD Wizard configuration component and its interfaces.
 This component presents the Graphical User Interface (GUI) that the general user will interact with after they have successfully uploaded a tabular source file.

 <figure id="GUIComponent">
   <img src="/docs/img/GUIComponent.svg" width="70%" height="50%">